Range

-Range component lets users choose a numeric value from the given values on a slider.
+Range slider component lets users choose a numeric value from the given values on a slider.

 Bootstrap 5 Range component